TL;DR

 Dev speed: what actually ships faster

 Both frameworks ship fast.
-The difference is in the last mile, specifically the admin panel and the built-in niceties.
+The difference is in the last mile, specifically the admin panel and the built-in conveniences.

 Laravel's speed story

-With Filament (free, open source), you can generate a full admin panel with CRUD, auth, roles, media uploads, and dashboards in an afternoon.
-For a typical SaaS MVP, this saves 2–3 weeks.
+I work in this every day.
+With Filament (free, open source), I can build a full admin panel with CRUD, auth, roles, media uploads, and dashboards in an afternoon.
+For a typical SaaS MVP, this saves 2 to 3 weeks of work.

-Three commands and you have a usable admin for Posts with search, filters, and soft-deletes.
-Laravel's scaffolding is aggressive in a way founders love.
+Three commands and there is a usable admin for a Posts model with search, filters, and soft-deletes.
+Laravel's scaffolding is aggressive in the way founders need.

 Django's speed story

-Django Admin is unbeatable for data-heavy apps.
-Register a model, get a working admin in two lines.
-For apps where the team needs to inspect data constantly (marketplaces, internal tools, moderation-heavy products), this is unbeatable.
+Django Admin is famously good for data-heavy apps.
+Register a model, get a working admin with two lines.
+For products where the team needs to inspect data constantly (marketplaces, internal tools, moderation-heavy products), this is the gold standard.
+I have seen Python teams ship internal admins in a single afternoon and leave them in production for years.

 The edge

-For a founder building a typical SaaS with a custom customer-facing UI and an admin for their team: Laravel ships 1–2 weeks faster because Filament is more modern, Blade + Livewire + Alpine covers the customer UI without a separate frontend, and Forge handles deployment.
+For a founder building a typical SaaS with a custom customer-facing UI and an admin for the team: Laravel ships 1 to 2 weeks faster because Filament is more modern, Blade plus Livewire plus Alpine covers the customer UI without a separate frontend, and Forge handles deployment.

-For a founder building a content-heavy or marketplace-style app where the admin IS the product team's main tool: Django ships 1–2 weeks faster because the admin is mature and free.
+For a founder building a content-heavy or marketplace-style app where the admin is the team's primary tool: Django ships 1 to 2 weeks faster because the admin is mature, free, and in core.

 Hiring pool, realistic view

 Laravel.
 Massive in Brazil, Eastern Europe, India, and Southeast Asia.
 Smaller but present in the US and UK.
-If you are hiring remote from LATAM or EU at $35–$70/hour, Laravel talent pool is deep.
-At US rates, the pool is still fine but you compete with agencies.
+If you are hiring remote from LATAM or EU at $35 to $70 an hour, the Laravel talent pool is deep.
+At US rates the pool is still fine, but you compete with agencies for the strongest people.

 Django.
 Strong in the US, India, and Western Europe.
-Many senior Django developers also do data or ML work, which can mean a junior frontend feature takes 3 days where a Laravel developer would ship in 1.
-On the other hand, you can find a senior Django/ML combo developer who is hard to find elsewhere.
+Many senior Django developers also do data or ML work, which can mean a quick frontend feature takes three days where a Laravel developer would ship in one.
+The flip side: you can find Django/ML combo developers who are hard to source elsewhere.

-TypeScript/Node both frameworks lose to in raw hiring supply.
-If hiring volume is your top concern, neither is the right choice; go Next.js or React + Node.
-See my Next.js vs Remix comparison for that side of the decision.
+TypeScript and Node beat both frameworks in raw hiring supply.
+If volume is your main constraint, neither Laravel nor Django is the answer; consider Next.js or Node, and read Laravel vs Node.js for startups for that side of the trade.

 - Filament.
-Best open-source admin for any PHP framework.
+Best open-source admin in the PHP world.

 - Livewire + Alpine.js.
-Real-time UI without writing JS.
-Shipped in three-person teams doing work that would otherwise need a React dev.
+Real-time UI without writing JavaScript.
+Three-person teams ship work that would otherwise require a dedicated React developer.

-- Forge + Vapor.
+- Forge and Vapor.
 Click-to-deploy to VPS or serverless.

 - Spark.
-SaaS starter with billing, teams, and auth.
+SaaS starter with billing, teams, and auth wired up.

 - Django REST Framework.
-The gold standard for API-first Django.
+The standard for API-first Django.

 - Django Admin.
-Still the best admin panel ever shipped by a framework.
+Still the best admin shipped in any framework's core.

 - Wagtail.
 Best Django CMS.